Evan Whitton: Personal life

 Whitton first encountered his second wife, then Noela McMahon, in Murgon as a young boy of eight.
 Whitton left Murgon shortly after to board at Downlands College in Toowoomba but as teenagers he and Noela exchanged letters and went out in the holidays.
-Whitton then went to Teachers College and began teaching at Downlands College while Noela had left Murgon to teach speech and drama.
+Whitton then went to Teachers College where he met his first wife Irene who shared with him a love of literature and encouraged him to write.After doing the indentured country teaching, which he did not like he began teaching at Downlands College.
+Noela had left Murgon to teach speech and drama.
 Both started separate relationships during this period.

 Whitton endeavoured to stay in touch with Noela by letters sent to the Kingaroy Hotel where she was staying several days a week to teach in the town.
-The publican, who knew Noela’s then partner’s family, opened the letters and destroyed them.
+The publican, who knew Noela's then partner's family, opened the letters and destroyed them.
 Whitton thought Noela had lost interest but, before marrying, Noela phoned Whitton from a garage while visiting Toowoomba.
-Although they spoke and Whitton asked her to wait for him at the garage, she was with others and couldn’t wait.
+Although they spoke and Whitton asked her to wait for him at the garage, she was with others and couldn't wait.

 Noela married her husband, Des, a World War II veteran, at 21 and had four children by the time she was 26.
 Noela reflects that her, then, husband suffered from undiagnosed post-traumatic stress and drank very heavily.
-Their marriage began to break down but it was only when she unexpectedly met Whitton again at his mother’s house in Brisbane that she thought of leaving.
+Their marriage began to break down but it was only when she unexpectedly met Whitton again at his mother's house in Brisbane that she thought of leaving.
 She moved to Melbourne with her children where she worked two jobs to support them.

 Whitton, meanwhile, had married Irene Patricia Wilkes, also a school teacher, and had three children.
 However, when he met Noela again in Brisbane the flame was relit and they stayed in contact.

 Whitton says that his decision to quit teaching and take a job on The Toowoomba Chronicle in 1964 was stage one of his plan to leave the marriage.
 This avoided what would have been a scandal for his employer, a Catholic college.
 The second stage, in 1965, was to secure a position with Truth, in Melbourne, where Noela was living.
 This perhaps also had the advantage of avoiding the opprobrium that would have likely arisen in Toowoomba.

 After leaving Truth and moving to the Sunday Australian Whitton could not interest that paper in covering the Rupert Stuart case.
 He took leave and drove with Noela to Adelaide and completed an interview with Stuart and further research.
 Whitton was advised against writing on the case given his employers would not publish it.
-Instead Noela compiled a report on the background to the case and the interview and got it printed in The Digger thus setting in train the events that led to Stuart’s eventual release.
+Instead Noela compiled a report on the background to the case and the interview and got it printed in The Digger thus setting in train the events that led to Stuart's eventual release.